kamranahmedse/developer-roadmap/src/data/roadmaps/postgresql-dba/content/101-introduction/100-what-are-relational-databases.md

 # What are Relational Databases?

-# What are Relational Databases?

-Relational databases are a type of database management system (DBMS) that store structured data in tables.
-This type of database organization allows users to efficiently access, manipulate, and search for data within the system.
-The term "relational" refers to the manner in which the data is stored – as a collection of related tables.
+Relational databases are a type of database management system (DBMS) that stores and organizes data in a structured format called tables.
+These tables are made up of rows, also known as records or tuples, and columns, which are also called attributes or fields.
+The term "relational" comes from the fact that these tables can be related to one another through keys and relationships.

-### Structure of Relational Databases

-The main building blocks of any relational database are:

-1. **Tables**: Each table represents a specific entity or object and is organized into rows and columns.
-Rows (also known as records or tuples) represent individual instances of the entity, while columns (also known as fields or attributes) represent attributes or properties of each instance.
+## Key Concepts

+- **Table**: A table is a collection of data organized into rows and columns.
+Each table has a unique name and represents a specific object or activity in the database.
+- **Row**: A row is a single entry in a table, containing a specific instance of data.
+Each row in a table has the same columns and represents a single record.
+- **Column**: A column is a data field in a table, representing a specific attribute of the data.
+Columns have a unique name and a specific data type.
+- **Primary Key**: A primary key is a column (or a set of columns) in a table that uniquely identifies each row.
+No two rows can have the same primary key value.
-2. **Keys**: To uniquely identify and relate tables, relational databases use a combination of primary keys and foreign keys.
-A primary key is a unique identifier within a table, while a foreign key is a field in one table that refers to the primary key of another table.
+- **Foreign Key**: A foreign key is a column (or a set of columns) in a table that refers to the primary key of another table.
+It is used to establish relationships between tables.

-3. **Schema**: The schema is the blueprint or structure of the database.
-It defines how the tables, keys, and relationships between tables are organized.

-### Basic Operations in Relational Databases

-The basic operations that can be performed in relational databases include:

-1. **Create**: This is the process of defining the structure and characteristics of a new table or object within the database.

-2. **Query**: Querying is the operation of retrieving specific data from the tables in the database, typically using SQL (Structured Query Language).
-SQL allows users to retrieve, filter, sort, and manipulate data based on specific criteria.

-3. **Update**: Updating involves modifying the data stored in the database, such as adding new records, changing values, or deleting records.

-4. **Delete**: This operation allows users to remove specific records from the database.
+## Relationships

+One of the main advantages of a relational database is its ability to represent relationships between tables.
+These relationships could be one-to-one, one-to-many, or many-to-many relationships.
+They allow for efficient querying and manipulation of related data across multiple tables.

+- **One-to-One**: This is a relationship where a row in one table has a single corresponding row in another table.
+For example, a person could have a single passport, and a passport can only belong to one person.
+- **One-to-Many**: This is a relationship where a row in one table can have multiple corresponding rows in another table.
+For example, a customer can have multiple orders, but an order can only belong to one customer.
+- **Many-to-Many**: This is a relationship where multiple rows in one table can have multiple corresponding rows in another table.
+To represent a many-to-many relationship, a third table, called a junction table or associative table, is needed.
+For example, a student can enroll in multiple courses, and a course can have multiple students enrolled.

-### Key Advantages of Relational Databases
+## Advantages of Relational Databases

-Some of the most notable advantages of using relational databases include:

-1. **Structured data organization**: The row and column organization allows for easy retrieval of specific data based on specified criteria.
+Relational databases offer several advantages in terms of efficiency, flexibility, and data integrity:

+- **Structured Data**: The table-based organization of relational databases makes them well-suited for handling structured data, which has a consistent structure and can be easily mapped to the columns and rows of a table.
-2. **Data consistency**: The use of primary and foreign keys enforces relationships between tables, ensuring data integrity.
+- **Data Integrity**: Relational databases use primary and foreign keys to maintain consistent relationships between related data, reducing the chances of data inconsistency and redundancy.

-3. **Flexibility**: Relational databases allow users to create complex queries and report structures, which are essential for data extraction and analysis.

-4. **Scalability**: They can handle large amounts of data and can be expanded to meet the growing needs of an organization.
+- **Scalability**: Relational databases can handle large amounts of structured data and can be scaled to accommodate growing data requirements.

-5. **Security**: Relational databases provide a wide range of security features to ensure that sensitive data is protected and only accessible by authorized users.
+- **Querying**: The SQL (Structured Query Language) is used for querying, updating, and managing relational databases, providing a powerful and standardized way to access and manipulate the data.

-In summary, relational databases provide a powerful and flexible way to store and manage structured data.
-Throughout this guide, we will further explore PostgreSQL, an advanced open-source relational database management system, and dive into the best practices for efficient database administration.
+In summary, relational databases are a powerful and versatile tool for storing and managing structured data.
+Their ability to represent relationships among data and to ensure data integrity make them the backbone of many applications and services.